josemaia/book-summaries/phoenix-project/summaries.md

 - The managers come up with a hail mary - freeeze all work except for Phoenix work.
   - Development can still continue working on non-Phoenix projects, but just won't deploy them
   - Operations freezes all work for two weeks

+## Chapter 20

+- After a week of the freeze, the focus on Phoenix has been enough to start fixing things
+  - Multiple people are angry about their projects, particularly Sarah
+  - "the project freeze has reduced the priority conflicts and bad multitasking"
+- A vendor made a change to the phone system causing downtime
+  - To prevent this from happening again, the team starts a monitoring project
+- Decision for what to work on at any given time doesn't have a heuristic
+  - "Priority 1 is whoever is yelling the loudest"
+- Erik and Bill discuss the priority issues
+  - *Standardizing* work was what allowed Brent to not be as big of a constraint
+  - The monitoring project will be very important, because it prevents outages, thus freeign up more of Brent's time (reducing the load on the constraint)
+  - Properly elevating preventive work is important (Total Productive Maintenance)
+  - Work for the CISO isn't a good use of time, as it won't do anything for the constraints

+## Chapter 21

+- Meeting with external audit goes well, despite John's worries
+  - Erik being friends with the external auditor probably didn't hurt
+- John is really angry at how the audit ignored the IT Security risks he warned about
+  - Erik calls him out for this
+  - "you win when you protect the organization without putting meaningless work into the IT system.
+And you win even more when you can take meaningless work out of the IT system."
+  - He ends up leaving the room and threatening to quit his job

+## Chapter 22

+- John hasn't showed up for owrk
+- Patty, Bill and Wes meet to try to determine which projects can start being worked on
+  - They try to map the projects to physical resources (inputs, outputs, machines, etc.)
+  - They decide to start the monitoring project ASAP and test some of these concepts with smaller service requests (password resets, laptop replacements, etc.)
+- Patty sets up kanban boards with three columns: "Ready", "Doing" and "Done"
+  - The board also has rows to subdivide the index cards
+  - Cards are also colored depending on how critical the projects they support are, and if they are blocked
+  - All work must go through kanban boards
+- Bill now has a date for his laptop replacement!
+  - Applying these techniques to laptop replacements drove down error rates, on top of having a queue with times
+- Patty proposes creating a Kanban just for Brent, since he is the constraint
+- They come up with a strategy for the project un-freeze
+  - When determining the projects, they separate them between business and internal projects
+  - The top five business projects will be unfrozen immediately
+  - For the internal project, they decide to establish three lists: requires Brent, increases Brent's throughput, and everything else

+## Chapter 23

+- Scheduling estimates have failed, causing almost a week of delays
+- Biggest cause is the lack of slack time - since everyone is at high capacity, WIP spends a lot of time in the queue.
+- Tasks are being assigned to a single person when in reality they depend on multiple people and imply having handoffs
+- "if we can standardize all our recurring deployment work, we’ll finally be able to enforce uniformity of our production configurations"
+  - Brent became the constraint because he was allowed to build infrastructure only he could understand

+## Chapter 24

+- John has a complete meltdown
+  - He asks Bill how he has helped him over the years, and Bill replies he was mostly independent
+  - John's epiphany: "if I haven’t done anything useful for you, who I should have the most in common with, then it stands to reason that I haven’t been useful to almost everyone else, who I have nothing in common with."